 Academic study at UChicago College is comprised of three components: the Core curriculum, a major program, and electives.
 Graduate study, interdisciplinary opportunities, and joint degree programs are also available.

-All students in UChicago College begin their undergraduate education by taking courses from the Core curriculum, an integrated, often interdisciplinary, sequence of courses that are designed to establish the habits of mind and the critical, analytic, and writing skills that are expected of an educated, well-informed member of modern society.
+All students in UChicago College begin their undergraduate education by taking courses from the Core curriculum, an integrated, interdisciplinary, sequence of courses that are designed to establish the habits of mind and the critical, analytic, and writing skills that are expected of an educated, well-informed member of modern society.
 The Core serves as an introduction to the tools of inquiry used in every discipline—science, mathematics, humanities, and social sciences.
-The goal is not just to transfer knowledge, but to raise fundamental questions and to become familiar with the powerful ideas that shape our society.
+The goal is not just to transfer knowledge but to raise fundamental questions and familiarize students with the powerful ideas that shape our society.

 Just as the Core provides the broad foundation for addressing key intellectual questions, major programs of study provide students with a depth of knowledge and sophistication in a particular area of inquiry – whether a traditional academic discipline, an interdisciplinary program, or a program of a student’s own design.

 UChicago College's 53 majors reside within one of the five Collegiate Divisions, and range from nine to 19 courses, depending on the specific requirements of UChicago’s academic departments.
 Information about the majors and their requirements are described in the College Catalog.

 UChicago College’s 49 minors permit students to use their free electives with intellectual effectiveness and precision—to take a cohesive set of courses that complement studies in one’s major or to explore an unrelated area of intellectual interest.